nagyist/CHHS-POC/README.md

 ## Heroku hosting

-The app is hosted on Heroku at [https://protected-temple-25733.herokuapp.com](https://protected-temple-25733.herokuapp.com).
-The app is currently set up to use a mLab MongoDB sandbox, which is linked from the app page in Heroku.
+The app was hosted on Heroku at [https://protected-temple-25733.herokuapp.com](https://protected-temple-25733.herokuapp.com).
+The app was set up to use a mLab MongoDB sandbox, which was linked from the app page in Heroku.
+The site can be made available again on request (see Questions below).

 A number of environment variables have been set in the Heroku settings page, specifically: